 1. Makes it Much Easier to Understand

-Presentation of data with the help of diagrams makes easier for everybody to understand, which thereby makes it easier to grasp the statistics behind the data presented.
-Diagrammatic data presentation is quite common in newspapers, magazines and even in advertising campaigns so that the common mass is able to understand what the data is trying to reveal.
+The presentation of data with the help of diagrams makes it easier for everybody to understand, which thereby makes it easier to grasp the statistics behind the data presented.
+Diagrammatic data presentation is quite common in newspapers, magazines and even in advertising campaigns so that the common mass can understand what the data is trying to reveal.

 2. Presentation is Much Simpler